pingcap/docs/tidb-cloud/terraform/cluster-resource.md

 Now, you will get all the available projects, copy one of the projectId you need.
 Here we use the default project's ID.

-## Get cluster spec information with the cluster-spec data source
+## Get cluster specification information with cluster-spec data source

 Before creating a TiDB cluster, you may need to get the available configuration values (cloud providers, regions, and so on.) by the cluster-spec data source: